txcrew/pkrdocs/content/guide/properties/presentation.md

 {{% /details %}}

 {{% details title="Flying creature" closed="true" %}}
-Elements inspired by creatures capable of flight, such as birds, bats, butterflies, and mythical beings like dragons or fairies
+Elements inspired by creatures capable of flight, such as birds, bats and butterflies.

 ### Examples
-* Flight of Passage at Disney's Animal Kingdom, Walt Disney World Resort, Florida
+* Wild Eagle at Dollywood
 * Falcon's Fury at Busch Gardens Tampa, Florida
 * Raptor at Cedar Point, Ohio
 {{% /details %}}